 Electrify Americas charging stations are being outfitted to allow any plug-based vehicle to connect, though Tesla owners will need an optional, proprietary adapter.

 The first of its charging stations opened for business about a year ago.
 Since then, more than 160 have come online, with dozens more in various stages of completion.
 Each station features an average of four to five chargers, with a maximum of 10 at what are expected to become high-volume locations.
-Building out

 The goal is to have about 2,800 Level 2 and more than 2,000 Level 3 chargers in operation around the U.S. by the end of this year, said Electrify America CEO Giovanni Palazzo.
 To put that into perspective, the U.S. Department of Energy said a total of 54,638 public Level 2 and 3 chargers were in operation across the country at the end of 2018.